The brand positioning power of contrarian value

 Sometimes contrarian value can be found in the most superficial, and seemingly silly of ideas.
 For instance the fast growing canned water brand Liquid Death do nothing special at all, other than rejecting the universal convention of water brands presenting as clean, pure, and wholesome.
 This enables them to embody an utterly distinctive “heavy metal” aesthetic which no other water brand could dream of copying.

-Ultimately it doesn’t matter what you question, just so long as it’s something central to the positioning of your competitors – since this is what will make them unable to follow.
+Ultimately it doesn’t matter what you question, just so long as it’s something central to the brand positioning of your competitors – since this is what will make them unable to follow.
 No business is going to willingly gut itself of one of its key strengths, and so this is what makes what makes contrarian value strategies so defensively strong.

 That then is how you engineer a business pin.